 For now, my favorite nutmeg health benefit is that it’s a good natural way to relieve pain.
 What’s yours?

-Ask first your doctor or health professional if you’re thinking of adding nutmeg in your diet or thinking seriously of consuming it for its health benefits.
+Ask first your doctor or health professional if you’re thinking of adding nutmeg to your diet or thinking seriously of consuming it for its health benefits.